ekrolen/data-512-wildfire-project/README.md

 9. To create a prediction of future smoke, run the smoke_predictor script located in the scr/ folder.

 10. To visualize the number of fires occurring every 50 mile distance, total acres burned per year, and the fire smoke estimate vs AQI estimates for Pahrump, NV 1963-2020, please run the data_visualization script in scr/.

+11. Next we will compare our smoke and AQI estimates to annual Death Valley attendance.
+Before running the "death_valley_comparison" script, please download the data as a CSV from the [National Parks Service site](https://irma.nps.gov/Stats/SSRSReports/Park%20Specific%20Reports/Annual%20Park%20Recreation%20Visitation%20(1904%20-%20Last%20Calendar%20Year)?Park=DEVA) and save it to the "raw_data" folder.
+Please remove the first 3 formatted title rows of the file to make it easier for pandas to process.
+Once the data is cleaned and saved in the raw data folder, please feel free to run the script.